 Do improve survival pancreatoduodenal resection?

 Overall survival in pancreatic adenocarcinoma after this operation is about 20% for five years.
 If no metastases in the lymph nodes, the survival rate is 40%.
-Patients with this diagnosis, are being treated by chemotherapy, the survival rate is less than 5%.
+Patients with this diagnosis, which are treated by chemotherapy, the survival rate is less than% 5.

 Do I need further treatment after pancreatoduodenectomy?

 After this operation, it is recommended chemotherapy and radiotherapy.
-Research scientists from Dzhona Hopkinsa University have shown that treatment with cytostatic agents and radiation after surgery for pancreatic adenocarcinoma increases survival by 10%.
+Research scientists from Johns Hopkins University have shown that treatment with cytostatic agents and radiation after surgery for pancreatic adenocarcinoma increases survival by 10%.

 We do not recommend further treatment for patients with benign tumors and neuroendocrine tumors.